Alipsa/journo/README.md

 before rendering the pdf (see [the gmd documentation](https://github.com/Alipsa/gmd/blob/main/README.md) for an example of using a WebView to do just this).

+## Journo viewer
+The [Journo Viewer](journo-viewer/readme.md) is a simple but powerful gui tool to shorten the report creation lifecycle.

 ## License
 The journo code is licensed under the MIT license.
 Note that it heavily depends on Freemarker and Flying Saucer which are